Gingival Sculpting for a Healthier Gum Line

 Gum reshaping is a cosmetic dental procedure that involves removing excess gum tissue and reshaping the gum line.
 By having an even gum line, you can improve your oral health because the gums will be easier to keep clean.
 This procedure is also known as gum sculpting or gingival sculpting.

 If your gums rest too high, too low, or you would like to explore your options for gum reshaping, contact Vero Dental in Lehi, UT, today.
-Dr. Alexander Harris will evaluate your gums and dental health and together, you will decide if gum contouring can help you achieve the healthy smile of your dreams.
+Dr. Alex Harris will evaluate your gums and dental health and together, you will decide if gum contouring can help you achieve the healthy smile of your dreams.

 Why Do Gums Become Uneven?